Armenia and Azerbaijan agree on new cease-fire in Nagorno-Karabakh | DW | 17.10.2020

 Armenia and Azerbaijan have said they agreed to a "humanitarian truce" starting at midnight local time.
 The announcement comes after Azerbaijan said 13 civilians were killed by Armenian shelling.

-The foreign ministries of Armenia and Azerbaijan said in a statement on Saturday that they had agreed on a cease-fire, which will begin at midnight local time.
+The foreign ministries of Armenia and Azerbaijan said in a statement on Saturday that a new ceasefire was set to begin at midnight local time.

 "This decision was taken following the statement of the presidents of the French Republic, the Russian Federation and the United States of America, representing the co-chair countries of the OSCE Minsk Group," both foreign ministries said in a statement with identical wording.